loopbackio/loopback-next/docs/site/migration/models/mixins.md

 The required property `category` has now been added to the `Note` model via a mixin class factory function.

-## LoopBack 3 Approach To Creating A Custom Model Method And Remote Model Method Mixin
+## Creating A Custom Model Method And Remote Model Method Mixin

+This section covers the approach that LoopBack 3 can use to add a custom method / remote method to a model via a mixin, and similarly how LoopBack 4 can add a custom method to a repository and controller via a mixin.

+### LoopBack 3 Approach

 The
 [Add a New Model Method And a New Endpoint](./methods.md#add-a-new-model-method-and-a-new-endpoint)